abbbi/virtnbdbackup/README.md

 ## Excluding disks

-If certain disks shall be included option `-x` can be used, the name of the disk to be excluded must match the disks target device name as configured i the xml definition, for example:
+Option `-x` can be used to exclude certain disks from the backup.
+The name of the disk to be excluded must match the disks target device name as configured in the domains xml definition, for example:

 ```
 virtnbdbackup -d vm1 -l full -o /tmp/backupset -x sda